kaashif/eve-arbitrage-finder/README.md

 I think all of this is really cool.
 Honestly I spend more time on data analysis than actually playing EVE.

+There might also be weird patterns around e.g. time of day, day of week.

 # What's missing?

 The big one is hooking this up to live market data from